SourceBox-LLC/FineFoundry/README.md

    flet run src/main.py
    ```

 The app opens a desktop window.
-Use the two tabs: Scrape and Build / Publish.
+Use the tabs: Scrape, Build / Publish, Training, Merge Datasets, Dataset Analysis, and Settings.

 ## Using the App